Worker Crates: Common Patterns and Practices

 <- Back to Worker Crates Overview

-This document describes the common patterns and practices shared across all three worker implementations (Rust, Ruby, Python).
+This document describes the common patterns and practices shared across all four worker implementations (Rust, Ruby, Python, TypeScript).
 Understanding these patterns helps developers write consistent handlers regardless of the language.

 Table of Contents